maulikbhai1/coinsureui/README.md

-# TODO:
+# To do:
-# Tradingview integration, de-caffeinate, full conversion to angular/react (angular branch is just for modeling and is non-functional), loading subset of order book for scalability
+## Tradingview integration, de-caffeinate, full conversion to angular/react (angular branch is just for modeling and is non-functional), loading subset of order book for scalability